Samonum/LibDirectional/README.md

 ### Singularities

-The singularities are described as a Eigen VectorXi containing the singularity index of each basis cycle represents a 1/N rotation when following a vector around a particular cycle.
+The singularities are described as a Eigen::VectorXd containing the singularity index of each basis cycle represents a 1/N rotation when following a vector around a particular cycle.
 In order to create a smooth field it is required that the indices of all singularities add up to N * the euler characteristic of the mesh.

 ### Pre-calculations: Cycle Holonomy and Solver